 The following four instructions enable data from XMM and general-purpose registers to be stored to memory using a non-temporal hint.
-The non-temporal hint directs the processor to store data to memory without writing the data into the cache hierarchy whenever this is possible.
+The non-temporal hint directs the processor to store data to memory without writing the data into the cache hierarchy.
 See Section 10.4.6.2, "Caching of Temporal vs. Non-Temporal Data," for more information about non-temporal stores and hints.